 - Slow down and enjoy the journey

-I provide inspirational ideas and how-to resources to encourage midlife women who have “graduated” from the chaos of kids & have sufficiently climbed the career ladder be prepared to launch a meaningful new chapter of life.
-Let’s roll into our 50’s and beyond living a life with a finely tuned mix of fun and relaxation!
+I provide inspirational ideas and how-to resources to encourage midlife women to be prepared to launch a meaningful new chapter of life.
+Let’s roll into our 40’s, 50’s, 60’s and beyond living a life with a finely tuned mix of fun and relaxation!

 Do you have a passion for personal growth and bringing joy to your life?
-I know I do, and I want to share my ideas with you.
+Me too, and I want to share my ideas with you.
 Of course what I find joyful may not always be joyful for you, and that’s ok.
 We can learn from each other.

 May my words be just what you needed to hear today, and may my words even inspire a positive change in your life.

-I am a wife of 29 years, and Ray and I have been empty nesters for 7 years.
+I am a wife of 29 years, and Ray and I have been empty nesters for nearly 8 years.

-I have two children: Jamie, a speech language pathologist and she is married to Jim who is also a speech language pathologist; and Chris, who after college and 3 years of work is now working/traveling in New Zealand with a one-year working holiday visa.
+I have two children: Jamie, a speech language pathologist and she is married to Jim who is also a speech language pathologist; and Chris, who after college and 3 years of a career in communications gave it up to work/travel in various countries .
 I’m lucky enough to also be the step-mother to Nick, a computer engineer.
 Nick and I share interests that the rest of our family would probably say are “woo woo.”